NHACP-IF/NHACP-specification/nhacp-specification.md

 matching the specified pattern, retrieve the attributes of those files, and cache a list of those files to be retrieved one file at a time by future requests.
 The directory must have already been opened.
-Any cached listing is released upon a subsequent LIST-DIR or STORAGE-CLOSE request for that storage slot.
+Any cached listing is released upon a subsequent LIST-DIR or FILE-CLOSE request for that storage slot.

 | Name           | Type  | Notes                                   |